-In addition to its own series of concerts in the town, the Salzburg Festival and Theatre Children’s Choir has performed at the Salzburg Festival under such eminent conductors as Riccardo Muti, Christian Thielemann, Simon Rattle, Esa-Pekka Salonen, Bertrand de Billy, Zubin Mehta and Franz Welser-Möst.
-Among the orchestras with which they have appeared are the Vienna, Berlin and Israel Philharmonics, the Simón Bolívar Symphony Orchestra of Venezuela, the Orchestra dell’Accademia Nazionale di Santa Cecilia and the Vienna Radio Symphony Orchestra.
-In 2013 the choir took part in a series of particularly demanding choral works, namely, Mahler’s Third and Eighth Symphonies under Gustavo Dudamel, Britten’s War Requiem under Antonio Pappano and Walter Braunfels’s Jeanne d’Arc under Manfred Honeck, followed in 2014 by Monteverdi’s Marian Vespers of 1610 under John Eliot Gardiner.
+In addition to its own series of concerts in the city, the Salzburg Festival and Theatre Children’s Choir has performed at the Salzburg Festival under such eminent conductors as Riccardo Muti, Christian Thielemann, Simon Rattle, Esa-Pekka Salonen, Bertrand de Billy, Zubin Mehta and Franz Welser-Möst.
+The Choir has appeared with orchestras such as the Vienna, Berlin and Israel Philharmonics, the Simón Bolívar Symphony Orchestra of Venezuela, the Orchestra dell’Accademia Nazionale di Santa Cecilia and the Vienna Radio Symphony Orchestra.
+In 2013 the Choir took part in a series of demanding choral works, including Mahler’s Third and Eighth symphonies under Gustavo Dudamel, Britten’s War Requiem under Antonio Pappano and Walter Braunfels’s Jeanne d’Arc under Manfred Honeck, followed in 2014 by Monteverdi’s Vespro della Beata Vergine under John Eliot Gardiner.

-Among the stage performances of operas in which the choir has taken part at the Salzburg Festival are Die Frau ohne Schatten, Macbeth, Carmen, La bohème, Das Labyrinth: Der Zauberflöte zweyter Theil and Der Rosenkavalier.
-At the Salzburg Landestheater they appeared to great acclaim in 2014 in their own production, Die Kinder des Monsieur Mathieu.
+The Choir has performed in opera productions at the Salzburg Festival including Die Frau ohne Schatten, Macbeth, Carmen, La bohème, Das Labyrinth: Der Zauberflöte zweyter Theil and Der Rosenkavalier.
+They appeared to great acclaim at the Salzburg Landestheater, tin 2014 in their own production, Die Kinder des Monsieur Mathieu.